PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   deliberately not shared across either neighboring raw sanitizer.
 Exact permutation, rank-four metadata, all-consumers-are-Conv, filter-channel, graph-output, and nonempty-consumer guards are unchanged.
+- Recurrent orphan-step alias repair has one Torch-free semantic owner in `passes/recurrent_alias.py`.
+Candidate discovery occurs before index construction, so graphs without the exact step-name grammar allocate no index.
+A supplied matching index is reused; otherwise exactly one index is built.
+Producer rejection, shape-tensor consumer order, Reshape arity, public input/output, consumer rewrites, and non-public orphan tensor removal retain the direct implementation's behavior.
+The direct and PyTorch modules are compatibility wrappers only and do not carry parallel match/rewrite rules.
 - Shared parsers preserve the exact old generated syntax when broadening would change rule eligibility.
 Parser ownership tests prevent duplicate exporter implementations and unused compatibility imports.